 The standard Amazon Echo Dot price is $49.99 / £49.99 / AU$79, while the Echo Dot with Clock costs $59.99 / £59.99 / AU$99.

 Buying an Echo Dot for your child's room?
 There's a special Dot just for them.
 Check out the Amazon Echo Dot Kids Edition.
 It costs slightly more than the standard Echo Dot at $59.99 (likely £59.99 / AU$99 in the UK and Australia if it becomes available in those markets), but this super-cute smart speaker continues the ball-like design and makes it kid-friendly with panda and tiger-style grilles.

 There aren’t many other cheap smart speakers available to buy right now, but the closest competitor we think it's worth mentioning here is the Google Nest Mini that’s supposed to cost $49.99 / £49 / AU$79, but is usually on sale for $35 / £35.

 Echo Dot review: design

-Amazon definitely took a different approach when it was coming up with this new Amazon Echo Dot: instead of a hockey puck shape like last year, the new Echo Dot is a palm-sized sphere.
+Amazon definitely took a different approach when it was coming up with the 4th generation Amazon Echo Dot.
+Instead of a hockey puck shape like previous versions, this Echo Dot is a palm-sized sphere.